 - Do make sure you are adding your keyword to your pictures alt title, and any other key identifying words.
 Don’t use the same alt title for each image on the page.

 - It’s more important to have not red than to have to get green.
 Green is best but don’t post with red (though some pages that is not possible to do)**

 - Don’t forget you can add in your Facebook or Twitter specific graphic, prior to posting.

 I’ve also recently created a blog checklist to make sure I’m staying consistent in my social media sharing and SEO when posting blog posts.
-Grab your own copy by signing up to the right!
+Grab your own copy!

 I hope that someone, somewhere found this post helpful 🙂